andy-byers/paw/README.md

 An expressive scripting language

-Paw is a high-level scripting language and runtime designed for embedding.
+Paw is a high-level, statically-typed, embeddable scripting language.
-Paw features static strong typing under a sound type system, generics, and bidirectional type checking.
-Paw is an interpreted language that runs on a stack-based virtual machine written in C.

 ## Language Overview